Kafka Training: The 6 Most Important Guiding Principles of My Training

 This is more valuable than any sophisticated detailed concept.

-PS: What I always prepare: Practical examples from relevant industries.
+P.S.: What I always prepare: Practical examples from relevant industries.
 This creates identification.
 And that’s always needed in learning.

 The trainer gives direction.